treeman/jonashietala/drafts/lets_build_a_voron_mods.markdown

 [Voron HEPA Exhaust Filter]: https://github.com/jmattingley23/voron-hepa-exhaust-filter

-# Missing parts for mods included in the kit
+# Mods included in the kit

 With Nevermore and a HEPA exhaust filter I have a setup that I feel is safe enough to print ABS, so I can finally print out the parts I've been missing to complete the build.